 As in previous albums, the mix of contemporary music genres like rock and subtle electronics adds a refreshing touch to this new project, but always they keep the traditional essences of the popular musical styles from Peru that have helped them establish themselves, as reflected in the collaboration with the national treasure that is Susana Baca.

-It’s been more than 10 years since their debut album and you can hear the experience they have gained from touring and playing together for a long time, while it’s also evident they are trying their best to stay relevant in Peruvian and alternative Latin American music scenes that ar stronger than ever.
+It’s been more than 10 years since their debut album and you can hear the experience they have gained from touring and playing together for a long time, while it’s also evident they are trying their best to stay relevant in the Peruvian and regional alternative music scenes that are stronger than ever.

 Energetic as always, but with a depurated output, the album traverses between genres like reggae, cumbia and folk, but always played in the signature sound of Bareto, sealing one of their most compelling albums to date.